Bogged down by legacy applications but contemplating the cloud? You’re not alone.

 You’ll also want to evaluate migrating your data for increased performance, too.

-When it comes to code development, it’s important to remember that bugs will happen.
+When it comes to application modernization, it’s important to remember that bugs will happen.
 Don’t be discouraged if you hit a few roadblocks on the way.
 This is normal and part of the process.

 That’s why a migration partner like Redapt is helpful.
 Technology partners can help you simplify the process, add features in phases, develop customized solutions, and address issues when they occur.